One of the keys when it comes to investing for the long term is to make sure you’re minimizing the fees you’re paying to invest your money.

 - Traditional IRA

 After you choose an account type you’ll be asked to link a bank to fund your account.
-You can then choose to fund the account with as little as $10.
+You can then choose to fund the account with as little as $500.
 If you want, you can also set it up to automatically invest for you every month.
-I have it set to automatically invest $300/month for me on the 30th of every month.
+I have it set to automatically invest $300 for me on the 15th and 30th of the month.

 Once you’re done your account will be sent to Axos Financial for approval.
 Their site says it takes about 5 business days for an account to be approved.